mchampanis/violentmonkey-scripts/README.md

 - developed on Firefox (macOS), should work on any browser/OS that has the violentmonkey browser extension
 - scripts might work with TamperMonkey, but [violentmonkey](https://violentmonkey.github.io/) is the preferred extension (open source and actively maintained).

+## `climbing-com-nextjs-scroll.js`

+fixes a Next.js crash if you scroll to end of a climbing.com page and have uBlock Origin running.

 ## `google-translate-ui.js`

 remove some UI elements, and make the translation text boxes bigger.
 Google HTML is obsfucated/minimised so current CSS selectors could break at anytime.